Flavian5/bfr/README.md

 <b>Euclidean distance</b> is the "normal" distance that most people think of.

 <b>Mahalanobis distance</b> is a distance measure that considers the spread (standard deviation) of a cluster.
 The mahalanobis distance of a point and a cluster is lower if a cluster has a high spread.
 The mahalanobis distance of a point and a cluster is higher if a cluster has a low spread.
-The <b>mahalanobis distance is the main distance function</b> in this implementation
+The <b>mahalanobis distance is the main threshold function</b> in this implementation

 <b>Euclidean distance</b> is used in the <b>initialization phase.</b> When clusters are represented by a point they have no spread and therefore mahalanobis distance may not be computed.
 The initialization phase is over when all discard clusters have a standard deviation in each dimension. <b>After the initalization phase mahalananobis distance is used</b> to determine nearness between a point and a cluster.